camunda/camunda-docs-manual/content/update/minor/717-to-718/_index.md

 Additionally, if you want your custom expression manager to be available in the DMN Engine, you can implement the new `ElProviderCompatible` interface in your expression manager as well.
 The process engine configuration will then take care of passing on your expression manager to the DMN Engine.
 The `JuelExpressionManager` already implements this interface as well.

+# Adjusted exception handling in the Java External Task Client

+In the course of exposing the new [Exception codes]({{< ref "/user-guide/process-engine/error-handling.md#exception-codes" >}}) feature to the Java External Task Client, the client's exception handling was slightly overhauled which might lead to migration effort.

+## Deprecated exception types

+With this version, we deprecated the following exception types:

+* `NotResumedException`: thrown when the HTTP status code returns `500`
+* `NotAcquiredException`: thrown when the HTTP status code returns `400`

+These exception names didn't really match their respective semantics.
+This is why we replaced the `NotResumedException` with `EngineException` and the `NotAcquiredException` with `BadRequestException`.

+With this release, the old exceptions are marked as deprecated but still work like before.
+We will remove the deprecated exception types with the next minor version.

+Please make sure to adjust your business logic accordingly.

+## Breaking change in `ErrorAwareBackoffStrategy`

+When you have implemented a custom `ErrorAwareBackoffStrategy`, please make sure to migrate your custom code to respect the adjusted method signature that changed from `#reconfigure(List, Exception)` to `#reconfigure(List, ExternalTaskClientException)`.

+Before 7.18, the exception cause was wrapped in a `FetchAndLockException` and passed to `#reconfigure(List, Exception)`.
+With this version, we streamlined the exception types thrown when calling operations on the `ExternalTaskService` with the exceptions passed to `#reconfigure(List, ExternalTaskClientException)` in case a "fetch and lock" request fails.
+This is why we removed the `FetchAndLockException` and replaced it with an `ExternalTaskClientException`.